hbendekgey/house_forecast_2018/BafumiEriksonWlezien/README.md

     * Manually set the standard deviation of open congressional district results to x, measured in percentage points from how they are predicted to behave.
 Defaults to 6.133, or 6.124 in the 2014 template.
 A small value here indicates that these districts can be largely predicted by national trends, i.e. "all politics is national"
 * stdev-inc x
     * Manually set the standard deviation of incumbent congressional district results to x, measured in percentage points from how they are predicted to behave.
 Defaults to 4.493, or 3.709 in the 2014 template.
 A small value here indicates that these districts can be largely predicted by national trends, i.e. "all politics is national"
+* no-poll-adjust
+    * removes the adjustment of historic registered voter polls to the right to conform with likely voter populations
+* unfix-intercept
+    * removes the fixed intercept from the linear model predicting vote population.
+The fixed intercept reflects the believe that polls (once the registered voter adjustment is taken into account) are no more likely to be biased one way than the other.
+Setting this flag means you do not believe that.

 examples:
 ```console